EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 - Files are stored locally; no external uploads.

 ### Part 2: Events & Announcements
-- User search history is stored locally per session ID; no cross-user data sharing.
+- Your search history is stored locally per session; no sharing between users
-- Session data is temporary and expires after 30 minutes of inactivity.
+- Session data expires after 30 minutes of inactivity
-- Search history files are created locally and not transmitted externally.
+- Search history files are created locally and not sent anywhere
-- All event and announcement data is public information; no privacy concerns.
+- All event and announcement data is public information

 ### General
 - All data stored locally in JSON files; no external database connections.